singhwalia98/Credit_Card_Default_Prediction/README.md

     <br />
     <a href="https://github.com/singhwalia98/Credit_Card_Default_Prediction/blob/main/app.py">View Flask app code</a>
     ·
-    <a href="https://youtu.be/yourvideourl">Watch Demo Video</a>
+    <a href="https://youtu.be/nE07x-peX2U">Watch Demo Video</a>
   </p>
 </div>

 <!-- ABOUT THE PROJECT -->
 ## 👨‍💻 About The Project
-The Credit Card Default Prediction project aims to predict whether a credit card user is likely to default on payment in the next month or not.
+The Credit Card Default Prediction project (Internship project from iNeuron.ai) aims to predict whether a credit card user is likely to default on payment in the next month or not.
 The project includes Data preprocessing, Feature engineering, Model training, and Model evaluation.
 The best-performing model will be deployed using Flask on Microsoft Azure to make Predictions.

 <!-- DATA AND MODELS -->
 ## 📊 Data and Models